MaNafromSaar/inception/VM_SETUP_GUIDE.md

     ```
     (If using the setup script, this will be handled automatically.)
 4.  **Install Docker and Docker Compose (Official Repository):**
+    > **Tip:** If you are using a desktop environment (GNOME/XFCE), you may find it easier to visit the official Docker website in your browser and follow the latest instructions for Debian: [https://docs.docker.com/engine/install/debian/](https://docs.docker.com/engine/install/debian/)
+    >
+    > This ensures you always get the most up-to-date and accurate steps for your system, with troubleshooting tips and copy-paste commands.

     ```bash
     sudo apt install -y ca-certificates curl gnupg sudo install -m 0755 -d /etc/apt/keyrings